Confined Space Rescue Training

 The unit of competency HLTAID011 Provide First Aid is a pre-requisite for the unit of competency PUASAR022 Participate in a rescue operation.

-The units of competency PUAFIR306 Identify, detect, and monitor hazardous materials at an incident and PUASAR022 Participate in a Rescue Operation are pre-requisites for the unit of competency PUASAR025 Undertake confined space rescue.
+The units of competency PUAFIR306 Identify, detect, and monitor hazardous materials at an incident and PUASAR022 Participate in a rescue operation are pre-requisites for the unit of competency PUASAR025 Undertake confined space rescue.

 It is essential that the prerequisite units listed above are obtained prior to the issuance of PUASAR022 Participate in a rescue operation and PUASAR025 Undertake confined space rescue.